 “You want me to give it to you for free?̦” he said, giving up.

 For a second—but not more—I thought of turning round and telling him, “Sold!”
 But again, I couldn’t imagine wearing any of those belts.
 Even if they were free—and of course he’d withdraw the offer, and we’d wind up haggling until we hit a price closer to $12.
-And I might find out afterward that the quality of leather—or for that matter, a thin layer of leather pasted on top of fabric—would make them actually worth $5.
+And I might find out afterward the quality of leather—or for that matter, a thin layer of leather pasted on top of fabric—would make them actually worth $5.
 Or less.

 Twisted thing is, if instead of working images of Jerusalem into belts, the leather manufacturer chose instead to make authentic Roman-style whips, just like the ones the Romans beat Jesus with, you know there are a lot of demented Christians out there who’d totally buy them.
 “For sermon illustrations,” might be the excuse, but the real urge—to own a weapon—would be a lot more warped.
 Still, they’d sell far better than belts, and he’d get more than $20 for them.